-A study of the application of forensic science and technology to collect, analyze, document, and present after-the-fact digital information from digital sources while maintaining a documented chain of custody to determine exactly what happened on a digital device.
-Overview of ethics, white collar crime, HIPAA, SOX, GLBA, and other legal guidelines/regulations/laws.
-Includes overview of tools used for forensic analysis of digital services seized in investigations.
-Also covers securing a search warrant, collecting digital evidence, protecting digital evidence, and obtaining information from offenders.
+A study of the application of digital forensic technology to collect, analyze, document, and present information while maintaining a documented chain of custody.
+Overview of ethics, crime, and other legal guidelines/regulations/laws.
+Includes overview of tools used for forensic analysis of digital devices in investigations.